-10 Types of Leadership Styles
+15 Types of Leadership Styles and How to Find Yours

-– Autocratic Leadership
+1. Autocratic Leadership

 Autocratic leadership, also referred to as authoritarian, is characterised by a leader whose primary focus is on delivering results and increasing team efficiency.
 To streamline decision-making, they make tough choices based on their own judgment and expertise.
-At most, they only involve only a select group of people.
+At most, they only involve a select group of people.

 Autocratic leaders are accountable for their decisions and expect their teams to follow through with their recommendations.
 They’re dependable and self-motivated leaders who can communicate clearly and thrive in highly structured work environments.